 We then estimate the Gray-Level Co-occurrence Matrix (GLCM).
-This matrix, defined in Equation 2, has entries glcm(n,m) which are equal to the number of occurrences of pixels with graylevels n and m respectively with a separation of (dr,dc) pixels (see Figure 5).
+This matrix, defined in Equation 2, has entries glcm(n,m) which are equal to the number of occurrences of pixels with graylevels n and m respectively with a separation of (dr,dc) pixels (see Figure 3).
 The number of pixels over which this estimate is obtained is given by Equation 3.
 If the GLCM is normalized with respect to R{glcm} , its entries then represent the probability of occurrence of pixel pairs with graylevels n and m with separation (dr,dc).
-We will choose dc = 0 and vary dr between 1 and 10.
+We will choose dc = 0 and vary dr between 1 and 10 since we believe the textural variation is only in the process direction.